-Acupuncturists use many methods, including assessing certain signs, symptoms, pain spots and organ reflex points, and also by using pulse or instrumental findings.
+Acupuncturists use many methods, including assessing certain signs, symptoms, pain spots and organ reflex points, and also by using a pulse or instrumental findings.

 Q: How are acupuncture treatments performed?

-First the related skin points are determined, then they are treated by one of over thirty methods of stimulation, some of which are:
+First, the related skin points are determined, then they are treated by one of over thirty methods of stimulation, some of which are: